Carrier considers placing orders for next-generation widebodies

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mexicana Plans Order For 787/A350s, Considers CSeries".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mexicana Plans Order For 787/A350s, Considers CSeries".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.